MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 > [!TIP]
 > Office 365 connected Yammer groups must be created in Yammer, but can be managed in the Office 365 admin center like other Office 365 groups.
 To learn more, see [Yammer and Office 365 Groups](https://support.office.com/article/d8c239dc-a48b-47ab-b85e-6b4b8191a869.aspx).

-### Send copies of conversations to group members' inboxes...
+### Send copies of conversations to group members' inboxes

 If your group will be having a lot of meetings, you should turn this on so your group members can accept the meeting requests.